 Since the beginning of the enterprise technology scaling software has been a difficult task to get right inside large organisations.
 When it comes to Artificial Intelligence and Machine Learning, it becomes vastly more complicated.
-Data governance, business intelligence, algorithmic infrastructure, and even organisational charts need to be altered with this new approach to creating business value.
+Data governance, business intelligence, algorithmic infrastructure, and even organisational charts has to change for this new approach to creating business value.

 Matching (the right) data to (the right) problems.

 Software is deterministically architected to create solutions to problems.
 Code comes first and the solution is born from running the software.
 Artificial intelligence is more about understanding the past to reproduce or predict the future.
-The past is represented in data records of previous events and more than likely some of those events represented value to the business.
-Aligning decision makers with data scientists on which data assets exist and how they are correlated to a specific problem takes a deep organisational understanding and a fundamental understanding that being internally open with data is a requirement to create solutions.
+Data records of previous events represent the past, and more than likely some of those events represented value to the business.
+Aligning decision makers with data scientists on which data assets exist and how they correlate to a specific problem takes a deep organisational understanding and a fundamental understanding that being internally open with data is a requirement to create solutions.

 Breaking down data silos

 One of the major issues that small and large organisations operating with data and algorithms are dealing with, is definitely the transitioning from siloed work to interdisciplinary collaboration.
 AI and machine learning are the emblem of multidisciplinary activities at the intersection of statistics, computer science, economics and more specific concepts from the domain of interest.